Liseberg: Oceana Waterpark

 In November 2020, Liseberg started construction on Scandinavia's largest water park called "Oceana".
 The water park's total area measures 13,600 sqm and it has 14 various attractions and space for up to 1,750 visitors.

 On 12 February 2024 a massive fire broke out at the water park, which was still under construction and had been scheduled to open in the spring.
 The fire left one person dead and injured 22 others, produced three explosions and caused the evacuation of a nearby hotel and office facilities.
 According to initial reports, Oceana was totally destroyed by the fire and nothing was salvageable.
 The fire reignited again, the day after it was extinguished.
 A body was found during clearing operations.
 The deceased man was later identified as Patrik Gillholm, a manager at the park.
 A subsequent investigation found that the fire was caused as a result of deficiencies in the fitting of the water diversion pipes, which resulted in the pipes overheating and then catching fire during electrofusion.

 On 17 July 2024, during a board meeting, a decision was made to rebuild the water park and attempt to have it finished by 2026.
 Clearing operations of the site were ongoing.
+On 7 July 2025, Liseberg filed a lawsuit against the insurance company Trygg-Hansa after the insurer refused to pay compensation following the fire.